 Back in late 2018, I sought Liz out for an article I was preparing for a major sex-positive publication.
 Afterward, the magazine decided not to publish the piece.
 Now, I’m presenting the entire interview with Liz here because there was just too much fascinating material to let it go to waste!
 In this first part of the interview, we talked about making the invisible parts of sexuality visible, how little our medical “experts” can be about sexual anatomy, and concussions’ effects on orgasm.

-This is Part I of a three-part interview with Liz; tune back in next week for Part II!
+This is Part I of a three-part interview with Liz; read Part 2 and Part 3 when you’re finished!

 Lynsey G.: I’m starting to realize that, especially Lioness, but also a whole host of other companies are trying to remedy the fact that people don’t know anything about sexuality.
 Either medical research hasn’t kept up with us, or the knowledge that medical researchers and professionals have is not being disseminated properly.